eimran-eimon/OpenCV-SmartStructure/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project's primary purpose is to measure how much of a Piller is hammering down in real-time using the CCTV stream.
+The primary purpose of the project is to measure how much of a Piller is hammering down in real-time using the CCTV stream.

 <!-- GETTING STARTED -->